DEC logoRULES AND REGULATIONS

 2. Provide attractive settings for new development.

-3. Preserve the character of the abutting towns of Shirley, Ayer, Lancaster, and Harvard.
+3. Provide the character of the abutting towns of Ayer, Harvard, Shirley, and Lancaster.

 4. Preserve and enhance local and regional open space resources such as the Oxbow National Wildlife Refuge.